-This table lists the availability of various features on native Red Hat Enterprise Linux clients (without Expanded Support).
+This table lists the availability of various features on native Red Hat Enterprise Linux clients.

 The operating system you run on a client is supported by the organization that supplies the operating system.
 Red Hat Enterprise Linux is supported by Red Hat.